cleidsondias/Ignis-inventum---Infra/CONTRIBUTING.md

 * You can [report an issue](https://github.com/cleidsondias/ignis-inventum-patterns/issues) you found
 * Contribute [to our wiki](https://github.com/cleidsondias/ignis-inventum-patterns/wiki)
 * Create a another dessing patterns
-* Contribute code to Gauge!
+* Contribute code to Ignis Inventum Patterns!

 All repositories are hosted on GitHub.
 Pick up any pending feature or bug, big or small, then send us a pull request.
 Even fixing broken links is a big, big help!